 '''

 optimizer = optimizers.SGD()

 optimizer.setup(model_0)

 '''

 Here we use the first copy of the model as the master model.
-Before its update, gradients of model_1 must be aggregated to those of model 0.
+Before its update, gradients of model_1 must be aggregated to those of model_0.

-Then, we can write a data-parallel learning loop as follows (codes for Trainer is in preparation):
+Then, we can write a data-parallel learning loop as follows: